rameez16/Report/report_SOLID.md

     void Scan();
 }
 ```
-Here each interface is separated.this make the reuse more flexible and client  do not have to worry about implementing irrelevant logic in the design.so its always better to create small interfaces with single functionality rather than creating big interface with lots of methods.doing this way  make the code more easier to maintain and  provides improved flexibility.
+Here each interface is separated.
+This make the reuse more flexible and client  do not have to worry about implementing irrelevant logic in the design.
+So its always better to create small interfaces with single functionality rather than creating big interface with lots of methods.
+Doing this way  make the code more easier to maintain and  provides improved flexibility.

 ## 2.5.
 Dependency Inversion Principle (DIP)